-Of course, to save time (and your back), a mechanical log splitter is a good replacement for your ax or hatchet.
-Log splitters are usually categorized by their pressure rating in tons–this indicates the force exerted by the machine during the splitting process, effectively measuring its ability to chop large pieces of wood.
+Of course, to save time (and your back), an electric log splitter is a good replacement for your ax or hatchet.
+Electric log splitters are usually categorized by their pressure rating in tons–this indicates the force exerted by the machine during the splitting process, effectively measuring its ability to chop large pieces of wood.

 Electric Log Splitter

-This medium pressure rating log splitter needs an electrical outlet to work.
+These medium pressure rating electric log splitters need an electrical outlet to work.
 These log splitters usually have a low-noise operation and are considerably inexpensive.
 They’re movable as they come with wheels, allowing you to relocate them where needed.
 Usually, electric log splitters have a safety function to prevent accidents, which makes them a great choice for non-professionals.

 Electric log splitters are powered by hydraulics.
-They have several parts: an engine that provides the power for the machine, wherein the engine is attached to a hydraulic oil pump, which uses a stream of high-pressure oil running to a valve that activates the hydraulic cylinder.
-This creates the motion to split a log.
+These wood splitters have several parts: an engine that provides the power for the machine, wherein the engine is attached to a hydraulic oil pump, which uses a stream of high-pressure hydraulic fluid running to a valve that activates the hydraulic cylinder.
+This hydraulic system creates the motion to split logs.

 For an electric log splitter, consider the horsepower.
-There are many different types of woods, and popular brands usually prepare a chart identifying the best log splitter per type of wood.
-The higher the power rating, the higher the price, so make sure you consider how much wood you’ll be splitting.
+There are many different types of wood, and popular brands usually prepare a chart identifying the best log splitter per type of wood.
+The higher the engine power rating, the higher the price, so make sure you consider how much wood you’ll be splitting.
 Also, make sure to consider its size and weight with respect to the user, as a large-sized heavy log splitter might not be suitable for some users.
-Also, it’s important to prepare a space to use the log splitter in your workshop or back yard with access to a power source, and ensure that the proper safety measures are in place.
+Also, it’s important to prepare a space to use the electric log splitter in your workshop or backyard with access to a power source, and ensure that the proper safety measures are in place.

-It’s also important to think about whether you’ll need to move the log splitter.
+It’s also important to think about whether you’ll need to move the electric log splitter.
 If yes, then an option with wheels will make it easier to transport.
-But, an option without wheels might be more stable during operation.
+But, wood splitters without wheels might be more stable during operation.

-The noise produced by the machine should also be taken into consideration, especially if you live in a neighborhood that is rather quiet.
+The noise produced by electric log splitters should also be taken into consideration, especially if you live in a neighborhood that is rather quiet.
 Some people might be sensitive to loud noise and, in this case, an electric log splitter might be a good choice considering its rather noiseless operation.

 The most important feature in choosing a log splitter is the safety control.
 Make sure there is a safety lock in place and regularly check the safety mechanisms to ensure it’s working properly.

-Q: What are the benefits of a log splitter?
+Q: What are the benefits of log splitters?

 Q: Should I get a log splitter with one-handed or two-handed operation?

-While a one-handed operation log splitter is more convenient to operate, ones that come with a two-handed operation are generally considered safer to use.
+While a one-handed operation log splitter is more convenient to operate, log splitters that come with a two-handed operation are generally considered safer to use.
 So, if you know what you are doing, opting for a one-handed log splitter might be a better choice.